 This varies according to age, expertise, demand, job level, and gender.

-Even though the majority of respondents freelance exclusively, some workers still look for job security to raise their family.
+Even though the majority of respondents freelance exclusively, some workers still look for job security to raise their families.
 This is why some respondents juggle freelancing with their full-time employment.